aimukhin/debs/README.md

 ## Features
-The system supports all basic account types, and works with arbitrary big numbers using precise integer arithmetic.
+The system supports all basic account types, and works with arbitrary big numbers using exact integer arithmetic.

 ## Requirements
 The program is written in Python 3 and intended to be run by a web